Park Bo-Gum Paints The Town Red In Jakarta, Next Fan Meeting In Taiwan To Have Kim Yoon-jung As His Surprise Guest?

 While in Jakarta, he thoroughly enjoyed the city, a report by Soompi stated.

-The actor binged on local cuisine, he sang ‘Happy Birthday!’ and impressed his Indonesian fans by playing the local song ‘Untukku’ on his piano, according to a report by All K-Pop.
+The actor binged on local cuisine, he sang “Happy Birthday!” and impressed his Indonesian fans by playing the local song “Untukku” on his piano, according to a report by All K-Pop.

 #ParkBogum shows off photos from his short tour in the center of Jakarta.
 Wow, ada Monas! #PARKBOGUMinJKT pic.twitter.com/0Gl5Za7kdg